andre-carbajal/NaviMusic/README.md

 # NaviMusic: Your Personal Music Bot for Discord

 Welcome to NaviMusic, a highly user-friendly music bot for Discord.
-Developed using Discord4J, NaviMusic offers a seamless music experience for your Discord server.
+Developed using JDA, NaviMusic offers a seamless music experience for your Discord server.

 ## Table of Contents